univention/univention-corporate-server/doc/changelog/index.rst

 * The UMC module has been adjusted to use new Python APIs for modules (:uv:bug:`56201`).

-* A broken internal JSON file will no longer crash the :command:`univention-appcenter-listener-converter`.
-If a broken JSON file is found, it will be skipped and logged in the log file :file:`/var/log/univention/listener_modules/<app name>.log` (:uv:bug:`56421`).

 .. _changelog-umc-udmcli:

 |UCSUDM| and command line interface